mkunz7/phonewhisper/README.md

 - Broadcasting does not currently support multiple simultaneous broadcasters, the latest takes over, one person should disconnect by refreshing to prevent issues
 - Certificates are required for microphone access on modern browsers, hence the invalid warning
 - The broadcaster will need to accept the invalid certificate, the one I've included is good for 100 years.
 It was generated using `openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 36500 -nodes`
-- This should work when the screen locks (YMMV)
+- This should work when the screen locks (YMMV), the broadcaster should probably have their screen set to never sleep, do some testing on your own.
 - Headphones / Bluetooth devices are recommended to prevent feedback loops
 - This should run for 12+ hours on a 20,000mah battery brick with usbc
 - I used a Thousover USBC to 3.5mm+charger cable https://www.amazon.com/Headphone-Charger-Adapter-Charging-Compatible/dp/B09QJYVF68 with a wired headphone and got charging and voice to work at the same time.
 YMMV with other branded OTG cables.